The Importance of Family Values

 - For example, this is why it's not uncommon for a father or a mother in a Filipino family from the Philippines to seek employment abroad or take a job they don't want just to earn a decent wage to support their family.
 They've placed the utmost priority on meeting the family’s basic needs and practicing pagpapahalaga sa pamilya.

 - Hiya means shame.

-- This controls the social behaviors and interactions of a Filipino.
-It is the value that drives a Filipino be obedient and respectful to their parents, older siblings, and other authorities.
+- Hiya controls the social behaviors and interactions of a Filipino.
+It is the value that drives a Filipino to be obedient and respectful to their parents, older siblings, and other authorities.